icopy-site/awesome/docs/awesome/awesome-generative-ai.md

 - [The Generative AI Landscape](https://github.com/ai-collection/ai-collection) - A Collection of Awesome Generative AI Applications.
 - [Molecular design](https://github.com/AspirinCode/papers-for-molecular-design-using-DL) - List of molecular design using Generative AI and Deep Learning.
 - [Open LLMs](https://github.com/eugeneyan/open-llms) - A list of open LLMs available for commercial use.
+- [Awesome Music AI](https://github.com/steven2358/awesome-music-ai) - A curated list of AI tools for music composition, generation, and analysis.

 ### Lists on ChatGPT